Bucking bulls, paintball pellets, live music, and lattes were among the many highlights of a recent Health Skills Event in Tofield.

 In the morning, the group headed out to Sniper Paintball in Beaver County, east of Tofield.
 Students had fun firing paintballs at a wide choice of targets.

 The RhPAP Skills Weekend in Tofield wrapped up at Islet Lake, west of Tofield.
-While the lake, a popular getaway in summer, still had a thin layer of spring ice on it, nearby a fire was crackling, and the hot dogs were sizzling.
+A popular getaway in summer, the lake still had a thin layer of spring ice on it in mid-April, a nearby crackling fire with roasting hot dogs and conversation adding the warmth.
 It was the perfect time for students to reflect on whether rural practice could be the right career choice for them.

-”Honestly, I think It’s been awesome,” adds third-year nursing student Olu Wasoore Fasunwom.
+“Honestly, I think It’s been awesome,” adds third-year nursing student Olu Wasoore Fasunwom.
 “I love the atmosphere of family.
 It strengthened my thoughts about rural.
-It [practising rurally] has been something I’ve considered for a long time.”
+[Practising rurally] has been something I’ve considered for a long time.”

 RhPAP Skills Events, including Skills Days for high school students and Skills Weekends for post-secondary students, are sponsored by the Rural Health Professions Action Plan (RhPAP) and are scheduled in rural Alberta communities throughout the year by the RhPAP Rural Community Consultant Team.
 For more information visit https://rhpap.ca/skillsevents.